The 20 Best Newborn Polycythemia Doctors in Italy

 Cagliari, IT

-Vassilios Fanos practices in Cagliari, Italy.
+Vassilios Fanos practices practicing medicine in Cagliari, Italy.
 Mr. Fanos is rated as an Experienced expert by MediFind in the treatment of Newborn Polycythemia.
-His top areas of expertise are Premature Infant, Intrauterine Growth Restriction, Patent Ductus Arteriosus, and Necrotizing Enterocolitis.
+He is also highly rated in 11 other conditions, according to our data.
+His clinical expertise encompasses Premature Infant, Intrauterine Growth Restriction, Patent Ductus Arteriosus, and Necrotizing Enterocolitis.

 Experienced in Newborn Polycythemia